 All this number crunching largely depends on the manner in which the salary structure is defined.
 A good salary structure would lead to a higher net pay without compromising on the essence of CTC whereas a bad one could lead to both the employer and employee coughing up more money.

-The intent of the present article is to suggest an optimum salary structure which helps the employee maximize his/her net take home pay.
+The intent of the present article is to suggest an optimum salary structure which helps the employee understand how to increase take home pay.
 Let’s begin.

 The traditional salary structure usually has the following components: